-Is were properly prepared.
+That the account records were properly prepared.

-rol system was prepared on a effectively implemented.
+That the internal control system was prepared on a sound basis and was effectively implemented.

-the company ability to continue
+There is no doubt about the company ability to continue its activity.

-ot have any loans until the end
+Al-Rajhi Takaful does not have any loans until the end of 2022.

-ble debt instruments and any subscription right notes or granted by the company during r subscription rights under debt e into contractual securities, es or similar rights issued or iny.
+There are no convertible debt instruments and any contractual securities, subscription right notes or similar rights issued or granted by the company during the fiscal year 2022.

+There are no transfer or subscription rights under debt instruments convertible into contractual securities, subscription right notes or similar rights issued or granted by the company.

-s, purchases or cancellations npany for any refundable debt
+There are no refunds, purchases or cancellations on the part of the company for any refundable debt instruments.